denis9570/Denis_Orlov_cv_eng/Readme.md

 	then call it through a function.
 It was interesting and at the same time difficult.
 But learning something new always a pleasure

-link to my course work - https://github.com/denis9570/tsi_tasks/tree/master/Denya%20strikes%20back(2-nd%20semester)/course_work
+	link to my course work - <a href="https://github.com/denis9570/tsi_tasks/tree/master/Denya%20strikes%20back(2-nd%20semester)/course_work">Click</a>

 - Bash

-Probably the most interesting thing that was in the university, each lesson was more interesting than previous, our teacher <a href="https://ru.wikipedia.org/wiki/%D0%93%D1%83%D0%B4%D0%B0%D0%BD%D0%B5%D1%86,_%D0%9D%D0%B8%D0%BA%D0%BE%D0%BB%D0%B0%D0%B9_%D0%9B%D0%B5%D0%BE%D0%BD%D0%B0%D1%80%D0%B4%D0%BE%D0%B2%D0%B8%D1%87">Gudanets, Nikolai Leonardovich</a> was very cool, he talked a lot about the advantages of Linux, and how much he does not like windows.
+	Probably the most interesting thing that was in the university, each lesson was more interesting than previous, our teacher
+	<a    href="https://ru.wikipedia.org/wiki/%D0%93%D1%83%D0%B4%D0%B0%D0%BD%D0%B5%D1%86,_%D0%9D%D0%B8%D0%BA%D0%BE%D0%BB%D0%B0%D0%B9_%D0%9B%D0%B5%D0%BE%D0%BD%D0%B0%D1%80%D0%B4%D0%BE%D0%B2%D0%B8%D1%87">Gudanets, Nikolai Leonardovich</a> was very cool, he talked a lot
+	about the advantages of Linux, and how much he does not like windows.

+	There was an interesting task from the topic "Shell Initialization Files and environment variables on UNIX / Linux" the goal was to understand how to properly debug shell files My task was to change the configuration files so that in the end of session the following window is displayed

+	Goodbye, UserName!
+	You worked HH hours, MM minutes, SS seconds

+	the goal of the work was to consolidate skills in using elementary commands and utilities of the Linux OS

+ - Embedded Electronic Devices and Programming

+ 	In addition to common programming, we also had Electronics at the university.
+	In the Atmel studio program, we programmed the input / output ports.
+	In the final exam I make a program that controls the LEDs.
+For example: in the beggining working only LED 1 and LED 3.
+After pressing the SW2 button, these LEDs turn off, but turn on LED2.

  - Haskell

 	a pure functional language.
 There are no while loops or for loops, instead of it we used recursions, The idea of recursion is extremely simple: If we need to repeat the calculation performed by a certain function, we must apply this function within itself.
 And you get a loop.

 	Writing a calculator in this language was something new

-link to my calculator - https://github.com/denis9570/Haskell/blob/master/calc.hs
+	link to my <a href="https://github.com/denis9570/Haskell/blob/master/calc.hs">Calculator</a>

-- R

-The language used for statistical data processing and graphics